 - Transplant: heart, liver, kidney, small bowel, bone marrow

 - Chronic Pain Service

 - Colitis, Crohn’s Disease and other Gastrointestinal problems

 - Clinical Research

 Why Choose Us

-Cleveland Clinic Health System is the largest equal opportunity employer in Northeast Ohio.
+The Cleveland Clinic Health System is the largest equal opportunity employer in Northeast Ohio.
 If you are looking for a first career or considering a second, nursing offers an opportunity to have a job anywhere, anytime.
-Children’s Hospital offers a culture of family-centered care that emanates the strengths, beliefs and values of children and their families.
-Examples of nursing benefits among Cleveland Clinic Hospitals include:
+Cleveland Clinic Children's offers a culture of family-centered care that emanates the strengths, beliefs and values of children and their families.
+Examples of nursing benefits among Cleveland Clinic hospitals include: